|

 PV solar panels and thermal power-tower plants.
 Environmental

-impacts will have to be addressed.
+impacts of using the land will have to be addressed.

 - Alternate energy storage capabilities will have to be

-developed as batteries are inefficient and expensive on a large scale.
+developed, as batteries are inefficient and expensive on a large scale.

 - New direct current (DC) transmission lines will have to be installed.